Literature / How to Succeed in Evil

 - Supervillain Lair: With a sign out front so the pizza man can find it.

-- Surrounded by Idiots: Inverted.
-Edwin's company and henchman are all very competent; he doesn't hire idiots.
-Double subverted when you consider the world he lives in.
-In that case he is surrounded by idiots.
+- Surrounded by Idiots: Edwin's company and henchman are all very competent; he doesn't hire idiots.
+But the rest of the world on the other hand...

 - There Was a Door:

 - Superlative Man!

 - Excelsior was dissuaded from using the three story window while going in.
 Going out, on the other hand...